GarhomLee/LeetCode/README.md

 1500.
 Design a File Sharing System (TreeSet)
 1506.
 Find Root of N-Ary Tree
 1530.
 Number of Good Leaf Nodes Pairs
+1577.
+Number of Ways Where Square of Number Is Equal to Product of Two Numbers (TreeMap)

 ### Graph
 207. Course Schedule